 Film Paris Region is committed to equal opportunity in the film and audiovisual industry in order to support parity and diversity and fight against all forms of discrimination.

-In 2020, Film Paris Region became a member of the 50/50 Collective.
-Created by professionals of the image sector, the Collective proposes joint times of reflection through Parity Conferences, which are enriched by a range of complementary tools:
+The 50/50 Collective proposes joint times of reflection through Parity Conferences, which are enriched by a range of complementary tools:

 - An equality observatory: to promote collective awareness and quantify changes.

 - A guide for the prevention and fight against sexual harassment and gender-based violence in the audiovisual and film industry.